Work About Resume Contact

 Published

-on Cal Poly's Digital Commons and accepted for TAGA Journal, recognizing its contribution to inclusive design
+on Cal Poly's Digital Commons and in Cal Poly's TAGA 2026 Journal, recognizing its contribution to inclusive design

 5M+